 It’s not Renewable Energy - Whilst there are many informed proponents of LFTR technology the same cannot yet be said of the opponents, who don’t appear to have caught up with it yet.
 The weirdest “anti” argument that I have found so far is that “such potentially easily constructed nuclear power plants are likely to be installed everywhere, so that even if they generate less waste, and less dangerous waste, the net result will be that there will be a lot more waste!”

-Perhaps the opponents think that renewable sources will be able to replace the world’s electricity needs that are currently being generated by burning fossil fuels, even though in my opinion, most renewable sources are unsuitable for base load power generation.
+Perhaps the opponents of nuclear energy think that renewable sources will be able to replace the world’s electricity needs currently being generated by burning fossil fuels, even though in my opinion most renewable sources are unsuitable for base load power generation.
 Solar energy only works during the day, wind power only works when it’s windy and wave power needs waves and a coastline not too far away!
 So far, all of these renewable options are only in use because of subsidies paid for by consumers in their electricity bills or taxes.
-Although, renewables have disadvantages they do, nevertheless, have a place in the future of global energy supply, albeit not a dominant one.
+Although, renewables have disadvantages they do, nevertheless, have a place in the future of global energy supply, albeit, in my opinion, not a dominant one.

 Vested Interests – It’s always easier to maintain the status quo, even if better options exist, than to boldly go in a new direction!
 Companies already working in the nuclear industry are committed to promoting their own products.
 A decade ago France’s nuclear industry killed proposals for funding from Brussels for a project by Nobel laureate Carlo Rubbia at CERN (European Organization for Nuclear Research), although it must be said that a French group is still actively working on theoretical aspects of thorium powered MSR’s in Grenoble.